 Over a period of three weeks in August 2019, our Leadership Team made two choices:

-We moved from being a traditional, physically-grounded company to being a mobile and virtual one.
+First, we moved from being a traditional, physically-grounded company to a mobile and virtual one.
 We chose to go where the work was, taking whatever expertise and resources were needed.

 We adapted our processes, marketing and business generation for the online digital space.

-There was no glass ball but all our research and indicators were pointing to a need to reinvent how we took our products and services to market.
+There was no glass ball but all our research and indicators pointed to a need to reinvent how we took our products and services to market.